kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 Longer term, a project based around Notebooks may run into problems when you try to scale it because of [lack of support for versioning, reproducibility, and modularity](https://towardsdatascience.com/5-reasons-why-you-should-switch-from-jupyter-notebook-to-scripts-cb3535ba9c95).

+As soon as you reach a point where you need to use software best practice to control your complexity, it becomes clear that Notebooks don’t support those ideals.

+Another issue that hits data scientists in teams is that of environment reproducibility.
+Suppose you want to collaborate with a colleague and share your Notebook.
+But what if they are using a different version of a particular package, such as sklearn, that has changed over time?
+How do you specify to your colleague what environment to set up so they can run the Notebook just as you do on your machine?
+How do you automate that setup?
+Going further: you want to deploy the code to a number of people in the team as part of a demo.
+But how do you manage configuration and updates?
+Don’t even think about how to make a release and product-ise your Notebook!

+you can also transform an existing Notebook to a Kedro project, as a recent video from DataEngineerOne illustrates

+Once you have set up a Kedro project, you can use a Jupyter Notebook to develop your code if you prefer that way of working, and then transform it into a Kedro node, which is a Python function that is called by the Kedro framework in its role of managing the pipeline.

+There are some neat extensions that allow you to work in a Notebook while developing your Kedro project, and you can find a video of how to use two tricks to make Jupyter Notebooks more useful with Kedro.

+It is opinionated to keep you aligned with software best practices, but it also allows you the option of using a Jupyter Notebook for experimentation, and eases the transfer of code from the Notebook into the Kedro project.

 ## Use Kedro as a data registry for a Notebook project